npuchenbowen/PHBS_BlockChain_2018/README.md

 $$R_t=\ln{\left(\frac{P_t}{P_{t-1}}\right)}\times100$$
 where $R_t$ is the return of Bitcoin and $P_t$ and $P_{t-1}$ represent the Bitcoin price at time $t$ and $t-1$.
 From the Figure one and Figure 2, we can know that Bitcoin prices are slightly different in different exchanges, but the overall trend is the same.
 Bitcoin experienced a huge crash in 2018 and entered a period of sharp fluctuations.
 The price of Bitcoin rose slightly in 2019.

-![Figure 1：The Bitcoin Price in Coinbase, Exmo, Binance Exchanges overall][1]
+![Figure 1：The Bitcoin Price in Coinbase, Exmo, Binance Exchanges overall][ https://github.com/npuchenbowen/PHBS_BlockChain_2018/tree/master/picture/price_all.png]

-![Figure 2: The Bitcoin Price in Coinbase, Exmo, Binance Exchanges since 2017.8.18 ][2]
+![Figure 2: The Bitcoin Price in Coinbase, Exmo, Binance Exchanges since 2017.8.18 ][https://github.com/npuchenbowen/PHBS_BlockChain_2018/tree/master/picture/price_recent.png]

 Table 1 show that the statistical characteristics of different exchanges tend to be similar.
 We can see that the $\ln{\left(P_t\right)}$ in Coinbase, Exmo and Binance has negative Kurtosis and positive Skewness which means that the concentration of $\ln{\left(P_t\right)}$ is not high and there are some extremely high values.
 The $R_t$ in Coinbase, Exmo and Binance Exchanges has positive Kurtosis which is slightly larger than $3$ and negative Skewness which is close to zero.
 Therefore, the distribution of $R_t$ is approximate to normal distribution.
 Additionally, the standard deviation of $R_t$ in Exmo is lower than $R_t$ in Coinbase and Binance.
 Therefore, Exmo is less risky than the other two Exchanges and investors with different risk tolerances can invest in different exchanges.